 Less volatility means lower capital gains

-Preferred shares are considerably less volatile than common shares, meaning their price is less likely to experience big ups and downs.
-That's because the dividend payout essentially ensures that the price won't fall below a certain level, and the callable nature of preferred shares keeps the price from rising above a certain level.
+Preferred shares are often considerably less volatile than common shares, meaning their price is less likely to experience big ups and downs.
+That's because the dividend payout essentially ensures that the price won't fall below a certain level, and the callable nature of preferred shares usually keeps the price from rising above a certain level.
 (The company might call the shares if their value got too high.)

 As a result, investors usually can't sell their shares for much more, or much less, than they paid for them.
 That, in turn, means that selling preferred stock is less likely to produce either a taxable capital gain or a capital loss than can be deducted against other income.
 Keep this in mind when considering when to sell preferred shares.